You can’t look at the competition and say you’re going to do it better.

 - Learn about them.

 Having friends at the workplace benefits you as a backup if things get wrong.
-And definitely one requires psychological support for peace of mind.
+And they can become your support in working for the issue of how to deal with competition at workplace.
+And one requires psychological support for peace of mind as well.
 So,

 - Build a friendship network; this can be your competitor or any other/same department colleague.